omarkmu/pz-omichat/docs/sandbox-options/component-formats.md

 # Component Formats

-Options that define the string formats used for purposes other than overhead speech bubbles and chat messages.
+These [options](./index.md) define string formats used in other format strings, or for purposes other than speech bubbles and chat messages.

 ### FormatAdminIcon
 **Default:** `Item_Sledgehamer` [sic]